 Support Mobile Workforce Bill

 By Alice P. Jacobsohn, Esq.

+APA hopes that the legislation will become law this year.
 Alice P. Jacobsohn, Esq., is Senior Manager of Government Relations for the APA.